taoboliao/YLID_PA1/PA1_writeup.md

 ## Deadline
 This homework is due Nov.
 10 Friday at 11:59 p.m.
 With the late due Nov.
 11 Saturday 11:59 a.m.
 # Turn in
-Send your .java file into the Wechat group "CS is light".
+Send your .java file to two instructors privately by Wechat.
 ![image](https://github.com/taoboliao/YLID_PA1/assets/59666193/b7941c3e-0cb6-47f8-9579-3dba8809c62f)